 - Removes nitrates and ammonia

 - Can’t placed fish back in tank straight away

 - Solution separates over time

 Many aquarium enthusiasts that are new to fishkeeping are often worried about overusing a product.
 The SeaChem fish tank stabilizer is harmless to all aquatic life and will not cause any harm if overused.

 - Prevents ‘new tank syndrome’

-- Bacteria does not produce hydrogen sulfate
+- Bacteria do not produce hydrogen sulfate

-- Contains aerobic, anaerobic and facultative bacteria
+- Contains aerobic, anaerobic, and facultative bacteria

 - Breaks down fish and plant waste